richzhang/PerceptualSimilarity/README.md

 The dataset contains two types of perceptual judgements: **Two Alternative Forced Choice (2AFC)** and **Just Noticeable Differences (JND)**.

-**(1) Two Alternative Forced Choice (2AFC)** - Data is contained in the `2afc` subdirectory.
-Evaluators were given a reference patch, along with two distorted patches, and were asked to select which of the distorted patches was "closer" to the reference patch.
+**(1) 2AFC** - Contained in `2afc` subdirectory.
+Evaluators were given a patch triplet (1 reference + 2 distorted).
+They were asked to select which of the distorted was "closer" to the reference.

-Training sets contain 2 human judgments/triplet.
+Training sets contain 2 judgments/triplet.
 - `train/traditional` [56.6k triplets]
 - `train/cnn` [38.1k triplets]
 - `train/mix` [56.6k triplets]